siwinlo/Artopod/README.md

 ## User story

-As a resident of New York, I want to see art but don't know when I will get a chance to see it, or what is nearby.
-Arthopod allows users to provide their location and will return art exhibitions that are close by (1 mile, 3 mile) and currently open.
+Artopod is a single-page application by
+<a href="https://siwinlo.github.io"> Siwin Lo</a>, which finds the 5
+closes art exhibitions to you, and lets you take it from there.

+Perfect for a typical New York lunch-hour, and inspired by location-based apps like Tinder and Yelp, Artopod helps users find art exhibitions close by without the overwhelming choice and cumbersome nature of traditional listings.

-## Front End
+## Stack

+This app was made using:

-- React Components
+- React
-  - [ ] Map View
+- Redux
-    - [ ] Google Maps
+- Google Maps API
-  - [ ] List View
-  - [ ] Single Exhibition
+- Javascript
+- Node.js
-  - [ ] About
+- Express

-## Back End

-- Tier 1
+- Sequelize
-  - [ ] Local Node parser
-  - [ ] Local PostgreSQL
-- Tier 2
+- Postgres
-  - [ ] Parser on AWS Lambda
+- AWS Lambda
-  - [ ] Database on AWS RDS
+- AWS RDS
+- Heroku
+- GitHub Projects

 # Create React App Readme